EnzymeFunctionInitiative/EST/docs/source/guides/testing.rst

 =======
 This repository include several basic validation tests to confirm that the pipelines execute without errors.
 There is one test per import method (4 total).
-These tests executes the EST pipeline and then the SSN pipeline using a parameter file which has been generated on "auto" mode (see `create_ssn_nextflow_params.py`).
+These tests executes the EST pipeline and then the SSN generation pipeline using a parameter file which has been generated on "auto" mode (see `create_generatessn_nextflow_params.py`).

 To execute all tests with docker configurations, run the following command: ::